Getting Sober Without AA – How To Cope With Alcohol Withdrawal Symptoms At Home

 But don’t give up this time.
 Get some support, be kind to yourself and give yourself a flying chance to really beat the bottle this time.
 After all, you deserve the best in life.

-Another great online program which has helped many people is Alcohol-Free Forever™ This program offers a unique approach to recovery also from the privacy of your own home.
+The Alcohol-Free Forever™ program offers a unique approach to recovery also from the privacy of your own home.
 You will never have to utter the words “Hello, my name is…. and I’m an alcoholic” to a group.